-International standards intended to regulate general-purpose face coverings do not address the use of antimicrobial or antiviral materials, finishes, or mechanisms, many of which are subject to oversight by the U.S. Environmental Protection Agency (EPA) and Food and Drug Administration (FDA) and may warrant additional testing and regulatory oversight as to their efficacy and safety.
-Further, there are several aspects that relate to the material composition and design of face coverings that are not addressed by many standards but warrant attention relative to the safety, health, and environmental impact of face coverings including, but not limited to potentially toxic finishes, inhalable substances from materials, and bioburden inhibitors.
-Knowing this, it is important that end users familiarize themselves with the specific special claims being made for products and ask for information to verify each.
+International standards intended to regulate general-purpose face coverings do not address the use of antimicrobial or antiviral materials, finishes, or mechanisms, many of which are subject to oversight by the United States Environmental Protection Agency and Food and Drug Administration and may warrant additional testing and regulatory oversight as to their efficacy and safety.
+Further, there are several aspects that relate to the material composition and design of face coverings that are not addressed by many standards but warrant attention relative to the safety, health, and environmental impact of face coverings including potentially toxic finishes, inhalable substances from materials, and bioburden inhibitors.

 The Stay Safer Reusable Protective Face Covering is neither a CDC/NIOSH certified respirator nor an FDA-approved surgical mask.
 It is technically a "medical device" per the FDA which classifies ALL face coverings that are intended to curb community spread as a medical device.
 Like other general purpose face coverings, it is authorized for use by the FDA under an Emergency Use Authorization (EUA) by the general public to help slow community spread during the pandemic.
 Without specific EPA or FDA approval, claims cannot be made about any antimicrobial agent’s protection or prevention against specific organisms infectious to humans or that of any fabric treated with the agent.
 As such, while this face covering does not cause damage nor bring additional risk to wearers when used as intended, it cannot be stated that it can prevent or protect the wearer from any form of risk to a person's health or safety, illness or disease.
 Accordingly, the research, studies and data provided in support of the science and technology behind our face covering — while truthful, accurate and complete — is presented for informational and educational purposes only.
 For more on this topic, see below.